kooznitsa/kooznitsa/README.md

 ### 👩‍💻 About me

-I am an enthusiastic Python developer with a passion for problem-solving and creating efficient solutions.
-My journey as a self-taught developer has involved countless hours of self-study, online courses, and personal projects.
-Through these endeavors, I have gained a deep understanding of Python's syntax, data structures, and various libraries/frameworks commonly used in web development.

-:zap: I have invested significant time and effort into honing my programming skills and building a solid foundation in Python.
-One of my strengths lies in my ability to quickly grasp new concepts and technologies.
-I am a fast learner who thrives in challenging environments, and I'm always eager to take on new coding projects.
-Additionally, I am highly detail-oriented and have a keen eye for optimizing code efficiency and maintainability.

-:telescope: I am a strong believer in continuous learning and improvement, and I am eager to collaborate with experienced developers to further enhance my skills.
+- Driven and self-motivated Python developer with 6 months of professional experience and 2 years of practical experience in web development.
+- Proficient in Python programming language and related frameworks such as Django, FastAPI, and Flask.
+- Demonstrated ability to learn independently and apply acquired knowledge effectively in real-world projects.
+- Skilled in developing scalable web applications, implementing database solutions, developing APIs and bots for messengers.
+- Possess a strong understanding of web development principles, object-oriented programming concepts, and best practices.
+- Continuously seeking opportunities to expand skill set and tackle new challenges.

 ---